goldenguy00/LemurFusion/README.md

 ---
-# Found Bug or Have Suggestions?
+# Found a Bug or Have Suggestions?

 - Contact me at